House Price Watch

 100 most expensive houses in Thimbleby

-Thimbleby, a charming part of Hambleton, has seen a fascinating range of house sales over the years.
-The most expensive house sold for an impressive £987,500 in 2006, while the least expensive was just £65,000.
-Notably, 12 of these homes are located on the same street, Boghole Bank.
-Since 1996, there have been 13 sales in the area, with the latest transaction occurring in 2025.
-This blend of history and value showcases the evolving real estate landscape in Thimbleby.
+In the charming area of Thimbleby, part of Hambleton, the real estate market has seen some fascinating transactions over the years.
+The most expensive house sold for an impressive £987,500 in 2006, while the least costly was just £65,000.
+Notably, 11 of these homes are located on the same street, Boghole Bank.
+Since 1996, there have been 12 sales, with the latest occurring in 2021, showcasing the evolving landscape of this quaint neighborhood.

 Sold in May 2006